-Fall, 2016 we started a new (3 quarter) cohort group.
+In fall 2016, we started a new (3-quarter) cohort group.
 We added a Women's Studies course for Winter Quarter and EWRT 2 to the sequence for the 16-17 year.

-Fall, 2017 we started another 3 quarter cohort group.
+In fall 2017, we started another 3-quarter cohort group.
 We now have Sociology 1 instead of Women's Studies for the Winter Quarter.

 Lastly, a final update in our area.
-Our Counselor, Louise Madrigal continues to be an amazing addition.
-In addition to improving the number of opportunities for student athletes to receive personal advice and guidance from an academic counselor, she has and will develop workshops, develop and support student-athlete orientations and perform ed plans for Kinesiology majors and Massage Therapy students.
+Our athletic counselor, Louise Madrigal, continues to be an amazing resource.
+In addition to improving the number of opportunities for student-athletes to receive personal advice and guidance from an academic counselor, she coordinates workshops; develops and support student-athlete orientations; and produces ed plans for Kinesiology majors and Massage Therapy students.
 She is embedded in the cohorts.
 She has attended class sessions, made routine reoccurring appointments with identified "at risk" student-athletes.
-She is integral in counseling our pacific-islander population.
+She is integral in counseling our Pacific-Islander population.
 The young men especially respond to her guidance very well.
 She has also become a major asset for the Massage Therapy students.
-She is performing educational plans for them and most importantly helping to ensure that they apply for their
+She is helping them complete educational plans and, most importantly, helping to ensure that they apply for their Certificates.